soundpress/RulesOfNYC/docs/c00/index.rst

             4. A qualified person employed by the crane or derrick manufacturer or a manufacturer authorized service center, distributor, or service provider; or

-            5. For a derrick, a licensed master rigger, or a master rigging foreman.
+            5. A licensed master or tower crane rigger, or, for a derrick, a licensed master rigger or a master rigging foreman.

          (E) Special inspections.
 Special inspections must be completed in accordance with paragraph (6) of subdivision (k) of this section.
 Prior to and following the setup, assembly, erection, jumping, or climbing of a crane or derrick, the crane or derrick notice engineer, or a qualified person employed and supervised by such engineer, must verify required special inspections have been successfully completed.